Antivirals – your questions answered

-More advice on the eligibility criteria can be found on the Department of Health’s website.
+Find advice on the eligibility criteria on the Department of Health website.

 How to access antivirals

-- If you test positive to COVID-19 or register a positive RAT , you’ll receive a survey link from NSW Health via SMS.
+- If you test positive to COVID-19 or register a positive rapid antigen test, you’ll receive a survey link from NSW Health via SMS.

 You will only be sent a SMS from Healthdirect Australia if you have: